The Lynne and Nigel Ross Charitable Trust

 Priority Areas

-While the trust's charitable objects are broad—permitting funding for any legally constituted charitable institutions or purposes—known funding has included:
+Whilst the trust's charitable objects are broad—permitting funding for any legally constituted charitable institutions or purposes—known funding has included:

-• Medical research and support: Including support for The Tavistock Trust for Aphasia, funding student prizes at universities in New Zealand and Australia
+• Medical research and support: Including generous support for The Tavistock Trust for Aphasia, funding student prizes at universities in New Zealand and Australia

 • Jewish community organisations: Given Nigel Ross's extensive involvement in Jewish philanthropy, including his roles with World Jewish Relief, American Jewish Joint Distribution Committee, and Jewish Legacy